Bayi District, also known as “Chagyib District“, is a municipal district under Nyingchi City.

-Bayi District is located at the southeast foot of the Nyainqentanglha Mountain on the Qinghai-Tibet Plateau, where the Yarlung Zangbo River and the Niyang River meet.
-It is 177 kilometers long from east to west and 99 kilometers wide from north to south.
+Bayi District is located at the southeast foot of Nyainqentanglha Mountain on Qinghai-Tibet Plateau, where Yarlung Zangbo River and Niyang River meet.
+It is 177 kilometers from east to west and 99 kilometers from north to south.

 Population and ethnicity

-As of March 2015, the Bayi District has a total population of more than 67,000 people, with Tibetans as the main body, inhabited by more than a dozen ethnic groups and people including Tibetans, Han, Hui, Monba, and Lhoba.
+As of March 2015, the Bayi District has a total population of more than 67,000 people, with Tibetans as main population, inhabited by more than a dozen ethnic groups and people including Tibetans, Han, Hui, Monba, and Lhoba.

-Before 1949, Zela Zong and Jiqiao Zong were established in the territory of Bayi District, which belonged to the Gaxia government of Tibet.
+Before 1949, Zela Zong and Jiqiao Zong were established in the territory of Bayi District, which belonged to Kashag regime of Tibet.

 In 1959, the three Zong of Zela Zong, Delin Zong and Gongmu Zong were merged to form Nyingchi County, the county seat is Nichi Village, directly under the Nyingchi Special Administration.